7/11/2024

 Investor Relations and Communications Manager

 Hello and welcome to Alligator Biosciences second quarter 2024 interim report call.
-My name is Kerta Eklund.
-I'm the investor relations and communications manager at Alligator and I will be introducing today's call.
-With me are our CEO Søren Beinholt, our CFO Meryl Svansson and our CMO Sumit Ambarcane.
+My name is Greta Eklund.
+I'm the Investor Relations and Communications Manager at Alligator and I will be introducing today's call.
+With me are our CEO Søren Weyenholt, our CFO Marie Svemsson and our CMO Sumitam Barkhane.
 They will walk you through the latest developments from Q2 2024 and the upcoming news flow, after which they will be happy to answer any questions you may have.
-Now, before we begin, I would like to share a quick reminder that during today's call, management may make forward looking statements that involve known and unknown risks, uncertainties and other important factors that beyond the company's control, that could cause the company's actual results, performance or achievements to be materially different from the expected results, performance or achievements expressed or implied by such forward looking statements.
-These statements are subject to risks and uncertainties that could cause actual results to differ materially from those contained in the forward looking statements.
-Actual results and the timing of certain events may differ materially from the results or timing predicted or implied by such forward looking statements and reported results should not be considered as an indication of future performance.
-Please note that these forward looking statements made during this call speak only as of today's date and the company undertakes no obligation to update them to reflect subsequent events or circumstances other than to the extent required by law.
+Now, before we begin, I would like to share a quick reminder that during today's call, management may make forward looking statements that involve known and unknown risks, uncertainties and other important factors beyond the company's control. that could cause the company's actual results, performance or achievements to be materially different from the expected results, performance or achievements expressed or implied by such forward-looking statements.
+These statements are subject to risks and uncertainties that could cause actual results to differ materially from those contained in the forward-looking statements.
+Actual results and the timing of certain events may differ materially from the results or timing predicted or implied by such forward-looking statements, and reported results should not be considered as an indication of future performance.
+Please note that these forward-looking statements made during this call speak only as of today's date, and the company undertakes no obligation to update them to reflect subsequent events or circumstances other than to the extent required by law.
 This call is being webcast and will also be made available through the investor relations section of our website.
-With the formalities out of the way, I would now like to turn the call over to Sade.
+With the formalities out of the way, I would now like to turn the call over to Søren.

 speaker